bentpetersendk/mjolnir_ucph/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This documentation is under active development.

 Contents
 --------

 .. toctree::

-   usage
+   What does Mjolnir mean?
-   api
+   Starting out on Mjolnir – VPN access required